View of the Statue of Liberty by Free-Photos from Pixabay

 Government debt

-Indeed, the situation is bleak for governments from cities to federal – are dangerously in debt.
+Indeed, the situation has long been bleak for governments from cities to federal – are dangerously in debt.
 Much of the debt is from obscene government pensions and salaries.

-President George Bush failed to veto even one bill with pork Republican earmarks during his first six years in office.
+But history shows Democrats haven’t been alone in this regard.
+Republicans were responsible for countless earmark and pork legislation during the Bush Administration from 2001–2009.
+President Bush failed to veto even one bill with pork Republican earmarks during his first six years in office.

 “Independence Day: freedom has its life in the hearts, the actions, the spirit of men and so it must be daily earned and refreshed – else like a flower cut from its life-giving roots, it will wither and die.”